lumang/learngit/readme.txt

-git is a version control sysytem . git is free software. git is a distributed version control sysytem git is free software
+git is a distributed version control sysytem git is free software distributed under 太和gpl